 Although recovery from a traumatic brain injury is possible, even a mild TBI can lead to lifelong complications.
 In severe cases, recovery is unlikely, and the TBI can cause permanent damage.
-A Western PA traumatic brain injury lawyer may be able to evaluate the circumstances that led to your TBI and determine whether you have a claim.
+An Indiana, PA traumatic brain injury lawyer may be able to evaluate the circumstances that led to your TBI and determine whether you have a claim.

 Fighting back against negligent persons who caused your injuries can result in compensation, but also can empower you to hold those individuals accountable for causing your injuries.
 Seeking justice can often be more satisfying than any amount of money, but financial support may be equally essential as you continue to work toward medical stability.
 To discuss your options, contact us to speak with the traumatic brain injury lawyers at Marcus & Mack today.